 You might have started looking into responsible investing to see if you could tackle some of the problems facing the world, even in a small way.
-Whether you care passionately about the environmental problems that emerged as a result of climate change, social inequalities that keep people from living equally, or the way corporations interact with people, there is something you feel strongly enough about to invest in it.
+Whether you care passionately about the environmental problems that have emerged as a result of climate change, social inequalities that keep people from living harmoniously, or the way corporations interact with their multiple stakeholders, there is something you feel strongly enough about to invest in it.
 Impact investing sounds right to you, but how exactly does someone define “impact investment?”
 Falcons Rock Impact Investments has those answers for you.

 What “Impact” Means

 Impact is a very powerful word, but what does it actually mean?
 The definition and parameters are quite broad, but at its core, impact investing simply means the use or investment of money with the goal of creating a financial return on investment as well as furthering a social or environmental cause.
 This makes impact investing different from two other, similar types of investing: